KARTHIKEYAN124/Command-Line-File-Operations/README.md

 4. Execute the FileOperations.xml file using the launch4j command and click on Enter
 5. The exe file created will be stored in the path that is specified in the FileOperations.xml file.

-*After creating the exe and jar file open command prompt and change the directory to where the exe file is stored, after the directory is changed give the command Example: **FileOperations.exe SortAsc**.